awsdocs/aws-lambda-developer-guide/doc_source/API_UpdateEventSourceMapping.md

 Pattern: `arn:(aws[a-zA-Z-]*)?:lambda:[a-z]{2}(-gov)?-[a-z]+-\d{1}:\d{12}:function:[a-zA-Z0-9-_]+(:(\$LATEST|[a-zA-Z0-9-_]+))?`

  ** [LastModified](#API_UpdateEventSourceMapping_ResponseSyntax) **   <a name="SSS-UpdateEventSourceMapping-response-LastModified"></a>
-The date that the event source mapping was last updated, in Unix time seconds\.
+The date that the event source mapping was last updated, or its state changed, in Unix time seconds\.
 Type: Timestamp

  ** [LastProcessingResult](#API_UpdateEventSourceMapping_ResponseSyntax) **   <a name="SSS-UpdateEventSourceMapping-response-LastProcessingResult"></a>